aaron777collins/Easy-Math-Substitution/README.md

  A simple script to make typing math equations easier.

- When you toggle the special character substitution mode on, it will replace the following characters as such:
+ When you toggle the special character substitution mode on (Press `), it will replace the following characters as such:

 	a - ∀
 	t - ∃